veridit/sql_saga/README.md

 Drawing inspiration from Nordic sagas, the project aims at the seamless blending of ancient narrative with the contemporary purpose of global statistics.

+An Sql Saga is the history of a table (an era) over multiple periods of time.

 ## Features

 - Temporal Table Design Suggestions